 The polypropylene honeycomb core provides excellent power and control, while the graphite composite ensures durability.
 Plus, the balanced weight makes it one of the top pickleball paddles on the market.

-Whether you’re a beginner or a seasoned pro, the Encore EX 6.0 is a great choice for anyone who wants to up their game.
+Whether you’re a beginner or a seasoned pro, the Encore EX 6.0 is a great choice for anyone looking for best pickleball racket for intermediate players.

 How Do You Pick The Right Pickleball Paddles For Intermediate Players?